TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Content/Index.rst

 CONTENT
 =======

-This object is designed to generate content by making it possible to finely select records and rendering them.
+This object is designed to generate content by allowing to finely select records and have them rendered.

-What records are visible is controlled by 'start' and 'end' fields and more standard fields automatically.
+What records are visible is controlled by `start` and `end` fields and more standard fields automatically.
 The internal value SYS\_LASTCHANGED is raised to the maximum timestamp value of the respective records.